If you've ever wanted to snorkel in a bog, you are in the right place

 • There has been Cheese Rolling in Brockworth, Gloucestershire, for over 200 years and it is officially an extreme sport.
 At the end of May each year, competitors chase a circular cheese down a very steep hill.
 The event was cancelled in 2020 because of coronavirus, but to mark the occasion a Babybel (miniature cheese) was rolled down the hill instead.

-And if you haven’t been tempted to try these, see a more conventional list of sports (PDF) on the Sport England website.
+So there we have it, a wide range of interesting and unusual sports.
+And if you haven’t been tempted to try any of these, there’s a more conventional list of sports (PDF) on the Sport England website.

 Image: Artur Luczka/Unsplash